-Cooperative play board games are the current trend.
+If you are searching for games that bring the family together, you will be pleased to learn that cooperative play board games are a current trend.
 For these games, the players work together toward the common goal whether it is rescuing or escaping or strategizing; you are in it to win it as a team.

 Peaceable Kingdom has created a niche for cooperative play board games with titles such as Hoot Owl Hoot, Count Your Chickens, and Race to the Treasure, all of which involve working together for the end result.
 In Hoot Owl Hoot, players work in unison to help the owls fly back to their nest before the sun comes up.
 The pieces are color-coordinated making this matching game perfect for preschoolers.